 The above model is how 360Learning does things, but this doesn’t mean you have to do exactly the same.
-Create a training process that fits your company, culture, and wants and needs of your team.
+Create a training process that fits your company, culture, and the individual wants and needs of your team.
 And while you want your training to be customized, don’t be afraid to lean on onboarding checklists and templates for a quick starting point.

-Leverage your experienced team members throughout the training development process to ensure onboarding covers the most relevant information for each role.
+Leverage your experienced team members throughout the training development process to ensure your onboarding program covers the most relevant information for each role.
 These team members will know what tools, responsibilities, and additional knowledge are necessary to succeed in the role.
 These experienced employees can also tell you what information is extraneous, saving you and your new hire valuable time.
 From there, you can gather necessary resources and create training specifically for that role.

 Related: Why Not Sharing Institutional Knowledge is Costing Your Company Money